 - Extra mint leaves for garnishing

-This soup will pair beautifully with my Ebony n Ivory Dessert for a fabulous summer party.
+This Fire n Ice Soup will pair beautifully with my Ebony n Ivory Dessert for a fabulous summer party.